|

 independently for each Volume Group/Logical Volume that is being

 processed.
-As such, each Volume Group/Logical Volume can store
+As such, each Volume Group/Logical Volume can store the

-the profile name used in its metadata so next time the Volume
+profile name used in its metadata so next time the Volume

 Group/Logical Volume is processed, the profile is applied

 automatically.
-If Volume Group and any of its Logical Volumes
+If Volume Group and any of its Logical Volumes have

-their --metadataprofile ProfileName and --detachprofile options
+--metadataprofile ProfileName and --detachprofile options or the

 The set of options allowed for command profiles is mutually

-exclusive when compared to the set of options allowed for
+exclusive when compared to the set of options allowed for metadata

 LVM itself provides a few predefined configuration profiles.